johnpark144/Theoretical_Study/Study_for_Question/7_English.md

   - CSR --> JS dynamically adds language-specific content while maintaining page structure.

 - `How do you serve your pages for feature-constrained browsers?`

   - Graceful degradation : Use modern browser features, disabling or replacing them in older browsers
   - Progressive enhancement : Offers consistent functionality across all browsers with extra features for modern ones.
   - caniuse.com
   - Autoprefixer : Automatic vendor prefix insertion
   - Modernizr : JS library for detecting HTML5 and CSS3 features and handling browser compatibility by providing alternative content or styles
   - @support : for example --> If "@supports (display: flex)" supports, it can apply

+- `How is responsive design different from adaptive design?`

+  - Responsive
+    - Download all resources for both PC and mobile (Slow loading)
+    - can manage only one website
+  - Adaptive
+    - download resources tailored to the detected device (Fast loading),
+    - should manage multiple website

+- ``